clovenski/circuit-simulator/README.md

 + truth tables are printed for combinational circuits (ones without flip flops), and transition tables are printed for sequential circuits (ones with flip flops)
 + try to keep save file name 20 characters or below; any greater will cause formatting issue in main menu
 + try to keep all node names short; keep in mind that these names affect the formatting in some info printing, such as the truth table for combinational circuits
++ editing your tracked nodes in any way is not considered a modification to your circuit, so be sure to save if you'd like to keep those changes as there would be no prompt to warn you

 ## Example